Chapter-Wise Summary of Dorothy Tennov’s Love And Limerence

 Limerence Among the Sexes

-Based on the author’s research, it seems likely that limerence affects both men and women equally, although societal pressures may influence how each expresses their feelings.
+Based on Tennov’s research, it seems likely that limerence affects both men and women equally, although societal pressures may influence how each expresses their feelings.

-There is social pressure on men not to admit that they deeply love someone.
+Men may feel the social pressure to not admit that they deeply love someone.

-Research suggests a link between marital status and overall happiness, which may be shaped by societal norms, personal satisfaction, and relationship dynamics:
+Research suggests a link between marital status and overall happiness, likely shaped by societal norms, personal satisfaction, and relationship dynamics.

 The cultural roles of men and women can also shape the experience of limerence, with women often more likely to admit to emotional dependence.